root-foundation/root/README.md

 ## How AGI will change our world

-Outcomes in all activities will become _extreme_: a tiny share of people will be creating most of the economic value, while the median _share_ will shrink — a _power law distribution_ of outcomes.
+Outcomes in all activities will become _extreme_: an tiny share of people will create most of the economic value, while the median _share_ will shrink — a _power law distribution_ of outcomes.

 Extreme outcomes aren't new – the _average_ startup founder, musician, or content creator makes nothing, whereas the _best_ ones generate astronomical outcomes.
 What _is_ new is that the _entire_ economy will become very extreme instead of just a few domains.

-Acceleratingly, AGI will create many more activities than it eats. _Current_ winners will be more quickly outcompeted by those who will win at the _new_, more complex activities (that encapsulate the current activities and much much more).
-Therefore, even though outcomes will be extreme, due to rapid change in the winners, within any period of time, we will have more absolute number of winners than ever before.
-We are already seeing this accelerating displacement of incumbents.
+Additionally, the rate at which winners are displaced will accelerate.
+AGI will enable many more activities than it eats. _Current_ winners will be more quickly outcompeted by those who will win at the _new_, more complex activities (which will eliminate less complex activities along with their winners).
+Therefore, even though outcomes will be extreme, due to rapid change in the winners, within any period of time we will see a greater absolute number of winners than ever before.

-(todo: examples of displacement from above. one at individual. one at company).

-()

-To understand why... <>.
+Importantly, this displacement will increasingly be from _above_, not from the _side_.
+An agriculture robotics company will _not_ be outcompeted by another company operating at the same level of complexity, but by a general purpose robotics company operating at a much higher level of complexity that will make this domain specific robotics company irrelevant along with many others.

+AGI accelerates _extreme outcomes_ and _displacement_ by converging human activity towards more complex activities which are also more similar (i.e., being great at one thing will increasingly translate to being great at all).
+It does this by eating lower complexity activities while enabling higher complexity activities.
+These higher complexity activities are more _similar_ due to the

+Extreme outcomes are amplified because they are a byproduct of complexity, competition, and leverage.
+As our activities become more complex, and similar, they will have greater competition

 ## Problem